romantomjak/skilled-hammer/README.md

 I say optional because they are not required to actually run the app, but they are needed when you deploy it in production.

+## Security

+All incoming requests are validated against GitHub's Webhook guidelines.

 ## Installation

 Easy mate, clone the repo and run: